himoose/user-docs/docs/projects.md

 7. **Check project limits before scaling**: If you're approaching your limit (e.g., 8/10 projects), consider upgrading **before** you hit the cap.

-8. **Use CSV for flexibility**: If you don't use Webflow or WordPress, choose CSV—you can export data and import it anywhere.
+8. **Use CSV for flexibility**: If you don't use Webflow or WordPress, choose CSV—you can export data and import it nearly anywhere.

 9. **Delete unused projects**: If a client project is complete, delete it to free up space for new projects (team owners only).